scriptnull/docsv2/sources/integrations/imageRegistries/privateRegistry.md

 1. Click on the gear icon for Account Settings in your top navigation bar and then click on the 'Integrations' section.
 2. Click on the `Add Integration` button.
-3. For 'Integration type', choose `Private Docker Registry` from the list of dropdown choices.
+3. Choose `Private Docker Registry` from the list of integration types.
 4. For 'Integration Name', use a distinctive name that's easy to associate to the integration and recall.
 Example: `my_private_registry`.
 5. Enter the URL of your private registry and your credentials.
+6. Assign this integration to the Subscription(s) you want to use it in.
+Since you're likely a member of many organizations, you need to specify which of them can use this integration.
-6. Click on `Save`.
+7. Click on `Save`.

 The integration will now be available to all your continuous integration and deployment workflows.